srubinacci/imputation-ukb-ref-panel/README.md

 ## License
-The UK Biobank imputation r pipelines are distributed with an MIT license.
+The UK Biobank imputation pipelines are distributed with an MIT license.